 This was a bit of a different trip as I was traveling with my brother, sister in law and two wonderful nieces who are 8 and 13.
 So accommodation and meals were chosen based on likelihood to eat of my two cheese, tomato and chicken nugget loving nieces.
 Having said that they did branch out and have some dumplings and chicken satay.
 I did a mix of family oriented attractions with them and then some solo travel activities which were more focused on photography.
-Here is my complete Singapore Travel Guide!
+Here is my guide to the most fun places to go in Singapore!

 I went solo for this activity and followed a neighborhood Walk in Lonely Planet Singapore (love their neighborhood walks)!
 This kicked off at the Farrer Park MRT.
 There were some very photogenic temples along the way – the Taoist Leong San See Temple was one of my favourite attractions followed by the Sri Veeramakaliamman Temple.
 I stumbled across a pop up art display in one of the small parks.
 Several trees were without leaves it being summer and all so colourful umbrellas had been installed for shade.